ayush-lab/Coursera-Clone/README.md

 Note: you have to do npm start for backend and frontend seperately.

-## Testing
+## Unit testing

-You can test the backend, express end points using command ( npm test )
+You can test the backend, express endpoints using command ( npm test )

 ## Docker Compose